fusioninventory/fusioninventory.github.io/_posts/2017-12-29-fusioninventory-agent-2.4.md

 Since last 2.3.21 release, many bug fixes and enhancements have been accumulated, such as:

-- an important fix related to deployment task has been fixed by David Durieux: this should fix agent not able to get files from FusionInventory server or via P2P.
+- a problem related to deployment task has been fixed by David Durieux: this should fix agent not able to get files from FusionInventory server or via P2P.
 - windows local user is no more changed while user has logged out his computer
 - windows licenses are now also read via WMI so we can report newer MS Office installed licences
 - better antivirus version support on windows, and Windows Defender support